SamSun0530/SamSun-s-projects/README.md

 - As a user, I want to be able to search any calculation did before

-- As a user, I want to be able to save log history after application end
+- As a user, I want to be reminded to save log history after application end

-- As a user, I want to be to load log history from file
+- As a user, I want to be reminded to load log history from file as application start running